Discover more about Amsterdam on my Pinterest board

 Duolingo is a fantastic free app for learning languages.
 Just 5 minutes a day is all it takes to understand the basics before your travel.
 Click here to see their Dutch course.

-Use this handy Dutch restaurant card by Coeliac Travel when querying gluten-free options on a menu.
+As a gluten-free traveller, I recommend using this handy Dutch restaurant card by Coeliac Travel when querying gluten-free options on a menu.
 Click the image to visit their website.

 Why you will love Amsterdam

 This city gets such a bad rap.
 You’d be forgiven for thinking it is one massive red light district filled with naked women in windows, seedy hash bars and aggressive stag parties.
 That element does exist but it is actually contained to only a few areas, which means there is a whole other city to explore.
 And what a city!
 I was struck by how much it combined all my favourite elements of European cities: beautiful cobbled streets, pretty canals, sunny parks and vintage trams.
 I was swooning from the moment I arrived at how romantic Amsterdam is!
 I wish I hadn’t taken so many years to visit as it is now one of my favourite places.
 You can spot the dodgy areas a mile off so just steer clear of them and head to one of the many cute cafes, bars and museums that are spread across the Netherlands capital city!